AdrianVollmer/Zundler/README.md

 =======

 Bundle assets of distributed HTML docs into one self-contained HTML file.
+It's built with Sphinx in mind, but can be used on all HTML docs.

 > [!WARNING]
 > This is still experimental.
 Expect breakages!
 Feel free